Israeli youths defy conscription to protest judicial overhaul | www.lokmattimes.com

 He further remarked that morale within the Air Force has notably declined and will demand a significant duration for recuperation.

+The overhaul aims at weakening the legal system and mainly the Supreme Court.

-Opponents argue that the overhaul undermines the rule of law in Israel, while Netanyahu's government maintains that the reform is necessary to curb the overly activist and "leftist" legal system.
+Opponents argue that it undermines the rule of law in Israel, while Netanyahu's ultranationalist government maintains that the reform is necessary to curb the overly activist and "leftist" legal system.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app